 Mrs P Taylor (Local Authority Governor)

-Mr G Pool (Parent Governor)
+Mr T Phillips (Parent Governor)

-Mrs B Tyler (Parent Governor)
+Mrs B Tyler (Foundation Governor)

-I have recently joined the governing body as a parent governor and am currently sitting on the ethos committee.
+I joined the governing body as a foundation governor and am currently sitting on the ethos committee.
 I have two children; my son is in year one and my daughter is due to start in September.
 I am a primary trained teacher and have recently returned to teaching working as a nursery teacher at a school in Banbury which I am really enjoying.
 I lived in Australia for 6 years with my husband where we had our children.
 During this time I was fortunate enough to be able to stay at home with the children but also ran our church playgroup and was responsible for the children's ministry for some time as well as organising a range of fundraising events.
 I like to be busy!

-Rachel Clinch (Foundation Governor)
+Rachel Clinch (Foundation Governor) since 2019